If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

 EIP students who lose or misplace a PIN may go to the What’s my registration PIN? page of the Student Portal.

 Academic or financial holds are placed when there is an issue to be resolved.
-Once the hold is removed, the student can register.
-Students must make sure the hold is removed before registration can be processed.
+Once the hold is waived or removed, the student can register.
+Students must make sure any hold is waived or removed before enrollment can be processed.
 Disqualified students must contact an Open University Advisor to get a hold waived or removed.

 Maximum Units Allowed

-Academically disqualified students are restricted to the following maximum units:
+Students academically disqualified from CSUF are restricted to the following maximum units:

-You do not have to submit transcripts officially to anyone, but please have unofficial transcripts available should an instructor or department ask to see them.
+You do not have to submit transcripts officially, but please have unofficial transcripts available should an instructor or department ask to see them.

 Open University is for those who: